 Karen grew up in Florida and New Jersey and graduated from Rosemont college in Pennsylvania with a BA in Political Science.
 She was an active member and leader in her parish youth group in high school, worked at a children’s day camp, and taught youth swimming while on breaks throughout her college years.
 While working in the corporate world after graduating from college, she began to realize that she had really loved working with, and teaching children in the past, so decided to change her career focus.
 She went on to complete the K-8 teacher certification program at Rutgers University in New Jersey, and taught first grade at a public school there until her first child was born.
 In 1991 she moved to Front Royal with her husband, Brian, to be a part of the homeschooling Catholic community.
 Karen home schooled her nine children and has taught high school level science, English, and writing for the past 15 years.
 Her previous work experience includes business management and event coordination.
 Karen has recently been certified in Adult and Pediatric First Aid/CPR/AED by The American Red Cross.

-She enjoys running destination races, and spending time outdoors; especially at the beach.
+She enjoys biking, swimming, and spending time outdoors; especially at the beach.